Holiday Gift Guide 2022: Six Pillars of Brain Healthy Giving

 Sleep and stress management are essential for long term brain health.
 When we sleep, the brain is very active in removing toxins that have built up during the day and storing new memories.
 In addition, relaxation and stress management act as anti-inflammatories for the brain, which have a positive effect on memory and mood.
 Here are some gift ideas to support sleep or encourage relaxation:

-- A weighted blanket like this one offers therapeutic benefits like stress relief and improved sleep.
+1. A weighted blanket offers therapeutic benefits like stress relief and improved sleep.
 It relies on pressure therapy which promotes your body’s ability to produce seratonin, a neurotransmitter that helps regulate mood.

-- A gratitude journal is a simple gift that encourages gratefulness, which studies have shown to be good for overall happiness and mental health.
-There are many to choose from, for adults, teens and children.
+3. A gratitude journal is a simple gift that encourages gratefulness, which studies have shown to be good for overall happiness and mental health.
+There are many to choose from.

-- Gardening supplies to encourage spending time in the backyard or outdoors, because research suggests that gardening relieves stress, improves concentration and helps you soak up brain-healthy Vitamin D. Try an herb garden kit, subpod composting box, plant subscription, or microgreen growing kit.
+4. Gardening supplies to encourage spending time in the backyard or outdoors, because research suggests that gardening relieves stress, improves concentration and helps you soak up brain-healthy Vitamin D.

-- Bees Wax Candle like this one from Lomar Farms to inspire relaxation and air purification.
+5. Bees Wax Candle to inspire relaxation and air purification.

-- Dry brush like this one from Yerba Prima.
-Dry brushing is a health and beauty aid that may be helpful for blood circulation, exfoliation, and cleansing the lymphatic system.
+7. Dry brush is a health and beauty aid that may be helpful for blood circulation, exfoliation, and cleansing the lymphatic system.

 Manage Overall Health